 inside is all that is necessary to run Consul (or

-additional files, if any, aren't required to run Consul.
+No additional files are required to run Consul.

 Copy the binary to anywhere on your system.
 If you intend to access it from the

 command-line, make sure to place it somewhere on your

 Build Consul for your target system.
 The binary will be placed in